Flat and Low Slope Roofing Materials

 Metal Roofs as a Low Slope Roofing Material: solid and long-lived

-You also need to pay special attention to the preparatory work for the installation of a metal roof, including synthetic lining materials for ventilation and additional thermal insulation.
+You also need to pay special attention to the preparatory work for installing a metal roof, including synthetic lining materials for ventilation and additional thermal insulation.

 PROS:

-1. Metal is a very durable material, especially if the roof is properly protected against corrosion.
+1. Metal is very durable when you protect it against corrosion.

-2. The metal is very durable.
-Such a roof will withstand even strong mechanical damages.
+2. Such a roof will withstand even mechanical solid damages.

 CONS: